One big challenge of project management is to ensure projects don't get out of hand. Monitor your projects with these three simple Timeneye features.

 Source: Team Mood

-When working upon collecting feedback and converting them into action items, don’t just stick with the traditional format.
+When working on collecting feedback and converting them into action items, don’t just stick with the traditional format.
 Instead, bring out the creative project manager hidden inside you.
 Be creative, align small rewards for each task, and use sticky notes or whatever works for you.

 But, at the end of the day, focus on getting an actionable outcome from collective feedback.